 Meaning: 1.
 To thoroughly beat with a stick or cudgel, to whip or flog, to thrash someone violently.
 2. To pound or force, as to drub something into someone's head.
 3. To defeat roundly, as in an Olympic game.

 In Play: We have such a vocabulary for beating each other up—hit, strike, beat, thrash, pound—that yet another such term hardly seems necessary.
 But this Good Word has a sense of nonchalance that its synonyms lack: "Herb, I can't persuade our daughter to apply for college; would you see if you can drub some sense into her head?"
-Of course, we are much more likely to hear claims like this: "After drubbing his fellow golfers for many years, Tiger Woods is now taking a drubbing from the US press."
+Of course, we are much more likely to hear claims like this: "After drubbing his fellow golfers for many years, Tiger Woods was taking a drubbing from the US press."

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!